 To begin, The Town of Palm Beach Historic Preservation Element formally states Town policy with regard to the protection of its historic and archaeological resources.
-This element is optional per sections 163.3177, Fla.
-Stat., but serves as a tool for coordinating the actions and policies of the Town of Palm Beach.
+This element is optional per § Fla.
+Stat.
+163.3177 but serves as a tool for coordinating the actions and policies of the Town of Palm Beach.
 Florida's 1975 Local Government Comprehensive Planning Act laid the foundation for local preservation planning in the State.

-The Act lists required elements for inclusion in the general plan, but also includes "historic

-Planning and Land Development Regulation Act, which amended a portion of the 1975 legislation, requires coastal communities to address the preservation of historic and archeological resources.
+The Act lists required elements for inclusion in the general plan, but also includes "historic preservation and scenic" as one of the options.
+The 1985 Local Government Comprehensive Planning and Land Development Regulation Act, which amended a portion of the 1975 legislation, requires coastal communities to address the preservation of historic and archeological resources.
 Although communities can fulfill the requirement by addressing the issue of preservation in the Land Use, Housing and Coastal Management elements, the Town of Palm Beach thought it best to have a separate element to serve the community.